Beginning July 1, 2023, the act grants the public employees of a county with a population of 7,500 people or more (county employees) the right to:

 - Have an exclusive representative at formal discussions concerning a grievance, a personnel policy or practice, or any other condition of employment.

-The bill clarifies that county employees may participate fully in the political process.
+The act clarifies that county employees may participate fully in the political process.

-- Grants the exclusive representative of county employees the right to access public employees at work, through electronic communication, and through other means, including employee orientations;
+- Grants the exclusive representative of county employees the right to access county employees at work, through electronic communication, and through other means, including employee orientations;

 - Requires counties to honor county employee authorizations for payroll deductions for the exclusive representative;